18F/handbook/_pages/locations/washington-dc.md

 **Reagan Washington National Airport (DCA)** is the closest airport to D.C. (and GSA).
 If you're coming from DCA, you can take a cab (~$20) or ride the Metro, which is likely faster.
 Take the Blue line from the Ronald Reagan Washington National Airport station to Farragut West station.
 It should take approximately 15 minutes and cost ~$2.15.
 Once outside the Metro station, follow the directions under "Public Transit."

-If you're coming from **Dulles International Airport (IAD)**, you can take a cab (~$80) or ride public transit, which will take about an hour and cost between $7.00 and $8.25.
-You can take the 5A bus from Dulles Main Terminal to the Rosslyn station on the Blue/Orange/Silver Line.
+If you're coming from **Dulles International Airport (IAD)**, you can take a cab (~$80) or ride public transit, which will take about an hour and cost between $4.25 and $11.

+There are two public transit options:

+- You can take the 5A bus from Dulles Main Terminal to the Rosslyn station on the Blue/Orange/Silver Line.
+The bus costs $2.
 You can then hop on a Metro to the Farragut West station.
+The Metro fare from Rosslyn to Farragut West costs $2 - $2.25, depending on time of day.
+More information is available on the [Metro site](https://www.wmata.com/service/rail/#main-content).

+- Alternatively, you can take the [Silver Line Express Bus](https://www.flydulles.com/iad/silver-line-express-bus-metrorail-station) from Dulles Main Terminal to the Wiehle-Reston East Metro Station on the Silver Line.
+The Express Bus costs $5, payable by cash or credit card, and runs every 15-20 minutes.
+Signs in the airport will direct you to the Express Bus boarding area.
+You can then take the Silver Line to Farragut West station.
+The Metro fare from Wiehle-Reston East to Farragut West costs $3.85 - $6, depending on time of day.

-More information is available on the Metro site.
-Once outside the station, follow the directions under "Public Transit."
+Once outside the Farragut West station, follow the directions under "Public Transit."

 If you're coming from **Thurgood Marshall Baltimore-Washington Airport (BWI)**, you can: